"It's not the yellow pages. It is the world. You are either soaring, floating or sinking."

 H1 - H6 Headings

-Making sure your readers have no issues reading your text requires you to structure it.
+Make sure that your readers have no issues reading your tex.
+You must structure it.
 Especially larger pages should not be written as a massive block of text.
 Structure it with paragraphs and split them in nicely readable chunks using HTML headings.
 Ideally, the main heading should be an H1 (this is the <h1> element in your HTML) and subsequent headings H2's.
 If you need more hierarchy, you could even use H3's, but don't go deeper than that.

 This structure is good for your readers but also helps Google to find structure and hierarchy in your pages.
 The most important thing to do is to make sure there is a logical structure in your headings.
 Ideally, start with a H1, but starting with a H2 will not kill your SEO rankings either.
 The next heading-level should be either an H2 or H3, whatever comes next, similar as you would normally do when you build a Word-document.